jeffotoni/quick/http/client/README.md

 ## 📌 Overview

-This package offers:
+🔹 **Main features**:
-- **Global convenience functions** for quick HTTP requests using a default client.
+- 🚀 **Global functions** for fast HTTP requests using a standard client.
-- **Custom client creation** using options to set context, headers, and HTTP transport configurations.
+- ⚙️ **Custom client creation** with options for context, headers and HTTP transport configuration.
-- **Flexible body parsing** for POST and PUT requests that accepts various input types.
+- 🔄 **Flexible body parsing** for POST and PUT requests, accepting different input types.
+- 🔁 **Requests with Retry and Failover** for greater resilience.

 ### ✅ Method Reference